carpentierberengere/progressive-enhancement/README.md

 ## What did we do ?

-Using online ressources and given indications, we had to re-build a page from the ground up.
+Using online ressources and given [*indications*](https://github.com/becodeorg/bxl-hopper-1-25/tree/master/The%20Field/3.HTML%2BCSS/0.progressive_enhancement/ "Instructions"), we had to re-build a page from the ground up.
 We received the links, texts and pictures that we needed and, from those, made an HTML file, followed by a CSS file, that we later connected.

 ## What did we learn ?